bhklab/handbook/docs/software_development/Languages/R/MultiAssayExperiment.md

                 |-- Proteomics data
         |-- colData (patient-level metadata)
         |-- sampleMap (which patient → which sample in each assay)

-## When to MultiAssayExperiment
-You can create a MultiAssayExperiment object if you have a multiomics dataset (RNA-seq, mutation, proteomics data) for the same or overlapping sets of samples, and if you want to apply multi-omics integration methods, ML models, or visualizations that require synchronized datasets.

 ## Installation requirement